kaifishr/kaifishr.github.io/_posts/2019-01-01-train-a-simple-classifier-using-a-genetic-algorithm.md

 <center> Fashion-MNIST </center>
 ![Version 1](/assets/images/fmnist_loss_accuracy.png)

 The weights for every class can also be visualized and help to understand what the classifier has learned during the training process of 100 global epochs.
-It appears that both models learned features that are more or less unique for each class.

 <center> MNIST </center>
 <p align="center"> <img src="/assets/images/mnist.gif" width="500"> </p>